-Phosphorylation of serine 33 of RPA32 is a marker of asynapsis
+Phosphorylation of Serine 33 of RPA32 is a marker of asynapsis.

-We first examined the distribution of pRPA during stages of the first meiotic prophase, relative to known markers of the XY body.
+We first examined the distribution of phosphorylated RPA32-Serine 33 during the stages of the first meiotic prophase, relative to known markers of the XY body.
 MSCI/MSUC first initiates in late zygotene spermatocytes, as homologous chromosomes are completing synapsis.
-At this stage, ATR is recruited to asynapsed chromosomes and initiates H2AFX phosphorylation distinct from the ATM-dependent H2AFX phosphorylation of SPO11-dependent DSBs (Bellani et al., 2005).
-When synapsis of homologous chromosomes is completed by the pachytene stage, the X and Y chromosomes are entirely coated with phosphorylated H2AFX (yH2AFX) and retain ATR.
+At this stage, ATR is recruited to asynapsed chromosomes and initiates H2AFX phosphorylation distinct from the ATM-dependent H2AFX phosphorylation of SPO11-dependent DSBs (add ref).
+When synapsis of homologous chromosomes is completed by the pachytene stage, the X and Y chromosomes are entirely coated with phosphorylated H2AFX (γH2AFX), and retain ATR.
 To determine whether pRPA is involved in MSCI, we used indirect immunofluorescence to examine the dynamics of pRPA in primary spermatocytes.
-To identify specific stages within the first meiotic prophase, spermatocytes were co-stained with antibodies against yH2AFX and SCP3 (SYCP3 - Mouse Genome Informatics), a component of the axial element. pRPA accumulation was first clearly visible on a subset of axial elements in late zygotene spermatocytes, in which asynapsed chromosomes are first detected and marked by ATR-dependent H2AFX phosphorylation, and was coincident with BRCA1 (Fig. 1A,B; supplementary material Figs S1 and S2).
+To identify specific stages within the first meiotic prophase, spermatocytes were co-stained with antibodies against γH2AFX and SCP3, a component of the axial element. pRPA accumulation was first clearly visible on a subset of axial elements in late zygotene spermatocytes, in which asynapsed chromosomes are first detected and marked by ATR-dependent H2AFX phosphorylation, and was coincident with BRCA1 (Fig.1A,B; Fig. S1,2).
 As meiosis progresses into the pachytene stage of the first meiotic prophase, formation of the XY body and associated transcriptional repression is complete.
 At this stage, pRPA was enriched on sex chromosomes of all pachytene spermatocytes, most intensely at the axial element (Fig. 1C,D).
-In agreement with these immunofluorescence observations, western analysis of extracts from testes of postnatal mice showed a dramatic increase at day 10, coincident with the appearance of zygotene spermatocytes (supplementary material Fig. S3).
+In agreement with these immunofluorescence observations, Western analysis of extracts from testes of postnatal mice showed a dramatic increase at day 10, coincident with the appearance of zygotene spermatocytes (Fig. S3)

-To determine whether pRPA is a mark of the general MSUC pathway, we examined its localization in spermatocytes carrying an autosomal translocation between chromosomes 16 and 17 [Ts (16:17)65Dn (Epstein et al., 1985; Davisson et al., 1993)].
+To determine whether pRPA is a mark of the general MSUC pathway, we examined its localization in spermatocytes carrying an autosomal translocation between chromosomes 16 and 17 (Ts(16:17)65Dn (Epstein et al., 1985; Davisson et al., 1993)).
 The presence of these duplicated chromosomal regions will manifest as an asynapsed autosome in the XY body of spermatocytes, as one copy (either the translocation or its homologous regions on the native chromosomes) will fail to pair (Turner et al., 2005; Reinholdt et al., 2009).
-In 74% of pachytene spermatocytes from Ts(16:17)65Dn males, a second axial element complex was present within the YH2AFX domain, in addition to the X and Y chromosomes.
+In 74% of pachytene spermatocytes from Ts(16:17)65Dn males, a second axial element complex was present within the γH2AFX domain, in addition to the X and Y chromosomes.
 In all of these spermatocytes, both the sex chromosomes and the asynapsed autosome were enriched for pRPA (Fig. 1E).
-Together, these data suggest that the phosphorylation of serine 33 of RPA32 is a novel component of the MSUC pathway.
+Together, these data suggest the phosphorylation of Serine 33 of RPA32 as a novel component of the MSUC pathway.